Rubondo Island National Park

 Located on the south-west shores of Lake Victoria, Rubondo Island National Park includes Rubondo Island and several other small islands of Lake Victoria.

-The park boasts for its rich and diverse variety of butterflies and bird life, easily viewable from the lake shore.
+The park boasts its wide and diverse variety of butterflies and bird life, easily viewable from the lake shore.
 The rare Sitatunga, an extremely endangered amphibious antelope, can sometimes be viewed escaping from the charging predators by hiding and camouflaging itself in the lake shore marshes.

 Attractions